 *Usually a triangle is written above the arrow, to indicate heating.

 Some hydrates such as CoCl2 lose water to the air in a process called efflorescence.
 There hydrates can absorb water from the air or other sources so strongly that they can be used to dry liquids or gases.
 These substances are called desiccants, and are said to hygroscopic.
 Some compounds, such as NaOH, can take up so much water from the air that they dissolve the water they absorb.
 This process is called deliquence.

-Please take note of the following things which we will NOT do as described/ demonstrated in the video:
+Please take note of the following things which you should NOT do as demonstrated in the video:

-- The copper(II) sulfate that we will use may look different initially (not a large blue crystal).
-It might not be as deep blue (but it is still blue) and it might be more in a powdered form.
+The copper(II) sulfate used may look different initially (not a large blue crystal).
+It might not be as deep blue (but it is still blue).

 try NOT to poke around with a glass stirring rod.
 Every time you touch your compound some may be lost to the stirring rod, impacting your results.